50 Ways to Make Reading Fun for Children

 - Dress Up - Wear a wizard hat to read Halloween stories or dress up as a nursery rhyme when reading Mother Goose.

-- Listening Center - Designate a listening center where students can listen to audiobooks and follow along.
+- Create a Listening Center - Designate a listening center where students can listen to audiobooks and follow along.

 - Group Books by Level - Group books by beginning, intermediate and advanced levels so students can find books easy for them to read.

-- Classroom Library - Host a classroom library each week and let students choose books to borrow and read at home.
+- Start a Classroom Library - Host a classroom library each week and let students choose books to borrow and read at home.

 Use SignUpGenius to coordinate guest readers for Read Across America Day!